CyberAMS/CarND-Traffic-Sign-Classifier-Project/180812_StAn_Traffic_Sign_Classifier_writeup.md

 ### 1. Test images from the web

-To further test whether the model is good in not only predicting the images on which it has been trained, 6 images of Grman traffic signs have been found using Google's image search.
+To further test whether the model is good in not only predicting the images on which it has been trained, 6 images of German traffic signs have been found using [Google's image search](https://images.google.com/).

 ![alt text][image6]

-The model accurately predicts each of these traffic signs as shown in the following pictures.
+The model accurately predicts each of these traffic signs as shown in the following picture sequence.
 The top 5 predictions are shown using the average image for each of these labels.
-The bar charts show the softmax probability for each prediction.
+The bar charts show the *softmax* probability for each prediction.

 ![alt text][image7]![alt text][image8]
 ![alt text][image9]![alt text][image10]